Firehawk6/Pizza/README.md

 This is just a game im working on and ive just been wanting to learn how to create a game and how best with a flying pizza. :)

 Im going to keep each version recorded here in GitHub so i can look back at my progress.
-So this one is 0.0.0.1 cant waiut to get to 1.0.0.0 never know what could happen. ;)
+So this one is 0.0.0.1 cant wait to get to 1.0.0.0 never know what could happen. ;)